 Cause & Treatment For A Sprained Hip

-Before getting into the meat and potatoes of this article, we need to clarify the difference between a hip sprain and strained hip.
-For some, this may be too basic while others may require a bit of clarity: an important point, especially if you are suffering from hip pain.
+Before getting into the meat and potatoes of this article, we need to clarify the difference between a hip sprain and a strained hip.
+For some, this may be too basic, while others may require a bit of clarity: an important point, especially if you are suffering from hip pain.

-A “Strain”, on the other hand, is an injury similar to the sprain, but one that involves the muscle.
+On the other hand, a“Strain” is an injury similar to a sprain but involves the muscle.
 For example, a ”Strained Hamstring.”
 Sprain and Strain injuries are common in sports.
-It is essential to understand the cause (ligament or muscle) before treatments, as the different tissues will require distinct levels of care.
+It is essential to understand the cause (ligament or muscle) before treatments, as the different tissues will require distinct care levels.